Comforting Words For When Someone Passes: Condolences During A Difficult Time

 “Can I just sit with you?”

 Being present with a hurting friend or family is a simple yet profound offering you can make.
 After the loss of a loved one, your friend or family may not be in the mood to talk; they may not want to be touched; they may not be able to stop crying.
-But you can offer to sit with them.
-To be present while they feel what they feel so that they know they aren’t alone.
-They will appreciate the company, even if they don’t say so.
+But you can offer to sit with them and be present while they feel what they feel so that they know they aren’t alone.
+They may appreciate the company, even if they don’t say so.
 You can be a comforting presence without having to say a single word.
 Sometimes that is all that is needed.

 “I don't know what to say, but this must be very hard for you.”